-This work resulted in an XCES-compatible SxPipe available for three different languages: SxPipe for French, SxPipe-pl for Polish, and a very preliminary SxPipe-sk for Slovak.
-Since then, other versions of SxPipe have been developed for English, Spanish and Italian.
-All these tools are freely available.8 The list of modules used in SxPipe-pl is shown in Table 4.
+The result is an XCES-compatible SxPipe available for three different languages: SxPipe for French, SxPipepl for Polish, and a very preliminary SxPipe-sk for Slovak.
+All these tools are freely available.
+The list of modules used in SxPipe-pl is shown in Table 4.